jina-ai/jina/docs/fundamentals/flow/expose-jina-info.md

-# Expose Information on microservices
+# Expose Information on Executor and Gateway
 Every Jina Flow consists of a {ref}`number of microservices <architecture-overview>`, each of which may live in different environments, and even run different Jina versions.